abigail-ryan/mindful-habit/README.md

 ![Screenshot of w3c validation errors - gallery page](documentation/w3-validator-gallery-errors.PNG)

 When I ran the validator on the Gallery page, it returned a heading issue.
 As the warning stated I could use a div instead, and I tried this however the issue didn’t resolve.
-I chose to a heading to the gallery page and set its display to none to fix the issue.
+I chose to add a heading to the gallery page and set its display to none to fix the issue.

 ![Screenshot of w3c validation errors - gallery page](documentation/w3-validator-gallery-no-error.PNG)